newatoms/beta/projects/How-the-process-of-New-Atoms-enables-them-to-create-valuable-content/post.md

-To understand how working agile adds value to creative works in a uniquely effective way — As a Beta reader — I can read an example of the value added by approaching journalism with agility

 When I was a kid, I participated in a bridge-building challenge.
 Each student in the class had to design and build a model of a bridge within a strict framework of rules.
 At the end of the contest, a heavy weight would be placed on each model in order to test its structural integrity.
 My bridge was beautiful, but it collapsed immediately when the weight was placed on it.